bogdanparvu18/msc-graduate-project/README.md

   **Fine-tuning pipeline**

   Models will be trained and adapted with the network benchmark information from the datasets.
-The base models still keep it generic pretraining knowledge and datasets teache it network vocabulary, incident patterns, output schema, and evidence habits.
+The base models still keep it generic pretraining knowledge and datasets teach it network vocabulary, incident patterns, output schema, and evidence habits.
 In this case fine-tuning data does not replace pretraining, it just aligns the model to networking domain in scope.

   **Structured output parser**